lewis-acids/lewis-acids/queen_of_diamonds/docs/02_ace_of_acid.md

   - toc
 ---

-A first chapter where the Ace of Acid meets the Queen of Diamonds
+A first chapter where Ace of Acid meets Queen of Diamonds

 >lyrics